-Don’t want to use plain water?
+Don’t want to use plain water in your homemade makeup remover?
 Herbal teas are one of my favorite ways to incorporate the healing or soothing benefits of herbs.
 Make a very strong tea and strain well.
 Depending on the tea, it may color your cream some.

-You can also use a floral water or hydrosol in place of the water.
-Rose water is very nice and has the skin softening ability of rose essential oil at a fraction of the cost.
+You can also use floral water or hydrosol in place of the water.
+Rosewater is very nice and has the skin-softening ability of rose essential oil at a fraction of the cost.
 Jasmine flower water has a great smell.
 Experiment to see what you like the best.
 (Find a variety of organic hydrosols here.)

 Use any skin-safe essential oils you like.
-I like lavender and frankincense.
+For this homemade makeup remover, I like lavender and frankincense.
 Both oils are healing and soothing while not being too floral.
 Chamomile is a nice choice, and very mild.
 Tea tree can help combat acne or other skin problems.
 Rose is very good at helping keep skin soft and supple.
-Patchouli and ylang ylang are good for aging skin.
-Stay away from anything harsh like cinnamon, or skin irritating like lemongrass.
+Patchouli and ylang-ylang are good for aging skin.
+Stay away from anything harsh like cinnamon, or skin-irritating like lemongrass.
 If you want it to smell like one really well-known cold cream brand, use a few drops of camphor, eucalyptus, and peppermint essential oils.
 Don’t go too heavy on the oils as these can irritate your skin in higher amounts.
 (Find 100% pure essential oils here.)

 More or Less Ingredients